interledger/rfcs/00XX-bilateral-transfer-protocol/00XX-bilateral-transfer-protocol.md

 ## Overview

-CLP is broken up into 4 different RPC requests, which can get 2 different responses.
-Every CLP packet follows a common structure:
+BTP is broken up into 4 different RPC requests, which can get 2 different responses.
+Every BTP packet follows a common structure:

 ```
   +---------------+